Benjamin West, King Lear, 1788

 Acknowledgement: This work has been summarized using The Complete Works of Shakespeare Updated Fourth Ed., Longman Addison-Wesley, ed.
 David Bevington, 1997.
 Quotations are for the most part taken from that work, as are paraphrases of his commentary, except as otherwise noted.

-Overall Impression: This is great Shakespeare with profound language and action, though a little hard to take in its bleakness and not ideal as something one would wish to make a steady diet of.
+Overall Impression: This is great Shakespeare with profound language and action, though a little hard to take in its bleakness and not something I would wish to make a steady diet of.

 Per Bevington: Sources date to ancient legends.
 Geoffrey of Monmouth in "Historia Regum Britanniae" c.
 1136 tells of King Lear or Leir, and traces his lineage to Burt the great-grandson of Aeneas of Troy through Locrine, Bladud, then Leir and leading on eventually to Arthur.
 [The Tudor kings though they derived from this dynasty].
 This version has a happy ending.
 The story is repeated in "The Mirror for Magistrates" (1574), Warner's "Albion's England" 1586, and Holinshed's "Chronicles" 2nd Ed 1587, also Spenser "Faerie Queen".
 WS's immediate source was probably a more recent play called "The True Chronicle History of King Leir" publ.
 1605 but prob. written as early as 1588.
 This also ends happily.
 The plot of Gloucester, Edgar, and Edmund draws on Sidney's "Arcadia" 1590, and the traditional Vice character derives in part from late medieval morality plays.
 Tom o' Bedlam draws on Harsnett's "Declaration of Egregious Popish Impostures" 1603.